docksal/docksal/docs/project-setup.md

 `mkdir docroot`

-In this docroot folder you can add any project files you want: a plain HTML, PHP-based CMS or pure PHP project, it does not matter.
+In this docroot folder you can add any project files you want: a plain HTML, PHP-based CMS or pure PHP project.

 ## Checking the default configuration